Compact binary coalescences: Constraints on waveforms

 \section{Constraints on waveforms}

-This Section is divided into three parts.
-In the first we introduce the basic framework that will be used to specify fields at $\scrip$.
-In the second, we introduce the notion of the Bondi-Metzner-Sachs (BMS) supermomentum, and the associated balance equations.
+This section is divided into three parts.
+In the first, we introduce the basic framework that will be used to specify fields at $\scrip$.
+In the second, we introduce the notion of the Bondi--Metzner--Sachs (BMS) supermomentum, and the associated balance equations.
 In the third, we use these balance laws together with the standard asymptotic conditions in the CBC literature to arrive at an infinite family of constraints on waveforms.

-\subsection{Underlying Framework}
+\subsection{Underlying framework}

 Our conventions are as follows.
-We work with $(-,+,+,+)$ signature and define the curvature tensors via $2 \nabla_{[a} \nabla_{b]}K_{c} = R_{abc}{}^{d} K_{d}; \, R_{ac} = R_{abc}{}^{b}$ and $R= g^{ab} R_{ab}$.
+We work with $(-,+,+,+)$ signature and define curvature tensors via $2 \nabla_{[a} \nabla_{b]}K_{c} = R_{abc}{}^{d} K_{d}; \, R_{ac} = R_{abc}{}^{b}$ and $R= g^{ab} R_{ab}$.
 We will assume that the physical spacetime $(M, g_{ab})$ is asymptotically Minkowskian in the sense spelled out, e.g., in \cite{aa-yau}. \footnote{This notion is weaker than Penrose's original definition of asymptotic simplicity which requires that every null geodesic in $M$ should have endpoints on $\scri^{\pm}$; our conditions refer only to properties of spacetime geometry near infinity.}

-As explained in Appendix \ref{a2}, future null infinity, $\scrip$, is the natural home for all asymptotic fields.
+As explained in the Appendix, future null infinity, $\scrip$, is the natural home for all asymptotic fields.
 It is a null 3-manifold with topology $\mathbb{S}^{2}\times \mathbb{R}$, coordinatized by retarded time $u$ and angular coordinates $(\theta,\varphi)$.
-One can think of $\scrip$ either as the future boundary of the conformally completed spacetime $(\h{M} = M\cup \scrip,\, \hat{g}_{ab} = \Omega^{2} g_{ab})$ \`a la Penrose \cite{rp}, or as the limiting surface `$r = \infty$' obtained by moving away from sources along $u={\rm const}$ null surfaces \`a la Bondi and Sachs \cite{bondi, sachs1,bondi-sachs}.
-Since waveforms are expressed using fields in the physical spacetime without making the conformal completion, in this paper we will do the same.
+One can think of $\scrip$ either as the future boundary of the conformally completed spacetime $(\h{M} = M\cup \scrip,\, \hat{g}_{ab} = \Omega^{2} g_{ab})$ \`a la Penrose \cite{rp}, or as the limiting surface `$r = \infty$' obtained by moving away from sources along $u={\rm const}$ null surfaces (of constant retarded time) \`a la Bondi and Sachs \cite{bondi,sachs1,bondi-sachs}.
+Since waveforms are generally expressed using fields in the physical spacetime without making the conformal completion, in this paper we will do the same.